 Applying to the LEADERS Track

-The Pharmacy LEADERS Track students, UConn School of Pharmacy, and Dr. Schlesselman would like to thank all of our donors, including WalMart, our corporate sponsor, for their generous support of the Pharmacy Leadership Development Fund.
+The Pharmacy LEADERS Track students and faculty, as well as the UConn School of Pharmacy, would like to thank all of our donors, including WalMart, our corporate sponsor, for their generous support of the Pharmacy Leadership Development Fund.
 The school’s leadership initiatives would not be possible without your support.

 Interested in making a donation to the Pharmacy Leadership Development Fund?